Security in our products

-All our user data is securely stored in our Virtual Private Cloud, which is spread across multiple ISO27001 and SOC II certified data centres in the European Union.
+All our user data is securely stored in our Virtual Private Cloud, which is spread across multiple ISO27001 certified and SOC 2 certified data centres in the European Union.
 This guarantees that the infrastructure complies to the most stringent access and maintenance standards where all data remains within the European Union.
 Currently we use AWS data centres (eu-west-1) for this purpose.

 At Zivver we work continuously to guarantee the availability of user data.
 Our databases are structured in a redundant setup over two availability zones.
 This means if, in the unlikely event, one availability zone becomes unavailable, we can instantly switch to the other zone and ensure continuity.
 We have point in time recovery for 30 days, which means we can recover our data to any point in time in the last 30 days.
 Additionally a daily snapshot is made and copied to an alternative site.
 This backup is kept safely for 30 days as well.
 This mitigates the risk of unintended data loss.